 Of course, we also need to make sure that God’s justice is included as the flip side of understanding that will God rewards those who seek Him is and an understanding the Judgement that will come to those who do not.
 This is not only as a warning to evildoers, but as a comfort to those who have had evil done to them.

-Any shortcuts to this process through shortcuts or compromises will result in a church that may start with eye-opening numbers but be unsustainable due to it’s weak and compromised foundation.
-The unique false idols.
-We do not want to replace one set of false idols (Kim family, juche) with a slightly better set of idols (materialism, getting ahead), but with a genuine passion in the One True God.
-To be truly transformational the gospel to the North Koreans must not be syncretized with self-help, prosperity-focused, or mixed with borrowed shamanistic characteristics, but must be strongly centered on the existence and nature of God, the centrality of the Cross…….
-Going in with the punchline of conformity to western style Christianity without laying a solid foundation will result in outward conformance when the spotlight is on, but no real change at the most fundamental level of the heart.
-Syncretism of Christianity and Shamanism – choose you this day whom you will serve
+Any alternatives to this of laying a strong foundation based on a true and full-understanding of the nature and existence of God, and of the reward and all-sufficient provision He provides through Christ to those who seek Him, will result in a church that may start with eye-opening numbers but be unsustainable due to it’s weak and compromised foundation.
+We do not want a “Christianity” that replaces one set of false idols (Kim family, juche, shamanism, etc.) with a slightly better set of idols (human-based wise-sounding answers, materialism, prosperity, self-glorification).
+To be truly transformational, the gospel to the North Koreans must not be syncretized mixed with borrowed shamanistic characteristics, nor emphasize conformity to a western style Christianity which results in outward conformance when the spotlight is on, but no real change at the most fundamental level of the heart.

 What would be an ideal outcome?
 For the NK’s to approach God with the humble, childlike attitude of “Daddy may I please have more?”
 With a clear understanding that “more” is ultimately more of Him.

 The core of this gospel runs totally counter to their history, but is required for there to be a true transformation.
 Unique culture, unique demonstrations and applications of His grace.